losaposta/ubuntuism/README.md

     	content:": /"
 	}</pre>

-	i.
-Let's customize the color and behavior of the anchors tags
+	Let's customize the color and decoration of the anchors tags
 	<pre>
 	a, a:link, a:visited, a:focus, a:active {
 		color:#DD4814;